-NAME PERQUISITES & OTHER PERSONAL BENEFITS (\$000) (1) TAX REIMBURSEMENTS (\$000) COMPANY CONTRIBUTIONS TO DEFINED CONTRIBUTION PLANS (\$000) (2) INSURANCE PREMIUMS (\$000) POST- TERMINATION PAYMENTS (\$000) (3) TOTAL (\$000)
+NAME PERQUISITES & OTHER PERSONAL BENEFITS (\$000) (1) TAX REIMBURSEMENTS (\$000) COMPANY CONTRIBUTIONS TO DEFINED CONTRIBUTION PLANS (\$000) (2) INSURANCE PREMIUMS (\$000) TOTAL (\$000)

-Hikmet Ersek 300.0 0.2 74.4 24.9 399.5
+Hikmet Ersek 117.3 77.4 25.3 220.0

-Raj Agrawal 6.5 1.8 46.6 1.6 56.5
+Raj Agrawal 26.4 1.7 55.6 3.0 86.7

+Michelle Swanback 42.9 1.5 44.4

-Jean Claude Farah 152.9 8.1 18.4 179.4
+Jean Claude Farah 145.1 8.3 21.0 174.4

-Khalid Fellahi 48.0 78.2 1.9 128.1
+Khalid Fellahi 60.5 91.4 80.1 2.3 234.3

-Caroline Tsai 2.9 30.4 1.1 34.4

-Odilon Almeida 0.1 42.0 2.3 2,049.5 2,093.9

-- Amounts shown in this column for Mr. Ersek include the incremental cost or valuation of personal jet usage (\$285,471), car service/allowances, and executive security costs.
+- Amounts shown in this column for Mr. Ersek include the incremental cost or valuation of personal jet usage (\$113.2), car service/allowances, and executive security costs.
 Following a comprehensive security assessment conducted by an independent security firm in 2018, the Board of Directors advised Mr. Ersek to utilize the Company's leased aircraft for personal travel at the Company's expense.
 Those personal travel expenses reported in this column were valued on the basis of the aggregate incremental cost to the Company and represent the amount accrued for payment or paid directly to the third-party vendor from which the Company leases corporate aircraft.
-For Mr. Agrawal, the amounts in this column include sporting and entertainment event tickets.
-For Ms. Tsai, the amounts in this column include sporting and entertainment event tickets and costs related to health and wellness.
-For Mr. Farah, the amounts in this column include housing (\$108,901), education, health and wellness and transportation allowances, service anniversary award, and annual plane tickets to Mr. Farah's home country for Mr. Farah and his dependents.
-For Mr. Almeida, the amounts in this column include costs related to reward and recognition point cards. - Amounts shown in this column represent (i) contributions made by the Company on behalf of each of the NEOs, except for Messrs.
-Ersek and Farah, to the Company's Incentive Savings Plan and/or the Supplemental Incentive Savings Plan, (ii) contributions made by the Company on behalf of Mr. Ersek to the Company's defined contribution plan in Austria, the Victoria Volksbanken Pensionskassen AG, and (iii) contributions made by the Company on behalf of Mr. Farah and Mr. Fellahi to the CFE retirement fund. - The amount shown in this column represents payments made to Mr. Almeida pursuant to his separation agreement.
-Please see the "-Potential Payments Upon Termination or Change-in-Control" section of this Proxy Statement for further information regarding the amount of compensation received or to be received by Mr. Almeida in connection with his separation.
+For Mr. Agrawal, the amounts in this column include PTO Payout (\$24.2).
+For Mr. Farah, the amounts in this column include housing (\$108.9), education, Company reimbursement of gym expenses and transportation allowances.
+For Mr. Fellahi, the amounts in this column include costs related to reward and recognition point cards and PTO payout (\$56.3). - Amounts shown in this column represent (i) contributions made by the Company on behalf of each of the NEOs, except for Messrs.
+Ersek and Farah, to the Company's Incentive Savings Plan and/or the Supplemental Incentive Savings Plan, (ii) contributions made by the Company on behalf of Mr. Ersek to the Company's defined contribution plan in Austria, the Victoria Volksbanken Pensionskassen AG, and (iii) contributions made by the Company on behalf of Mr. Farah to the CFE retirement fund.

-The following table summarizes awards made to our NEOs in 2019.
+The following table summarizes awards made to our NEOs in 2020.

-2019 GRANTS OF PLAN-BASED AWARDS TABLE
+2020 GRANTS OF PLAN-BASED AWARDS TABLE